yusuferdemnacar/iptv-to-moq/README.md

     - `--quic`: Whether to use raw QUIC or WebTransport as transport.
 Presence of this sets raw QUIC mode.
         - Default: `false`
     - `--iptv-addr`: URL of the IPTV stream to be asked of the server to convert.
         - Default: No default value.
-Mandatory.
+If '--cli' is not set, this is required.
+If '--cli' is set, this should not be used.
     - `--cli`: Whether to run the client in CLI mode.
 Presence of this sets the CLI mode.
         - Default: `false`